JaqiKal/task-master/README.md

 To install use: ```pip install -name of package-```
 To generate a list of installed Python packages use:  ```pip freeze```

 *<span style="color: blue;">[Back to Content](#content)</span>*

 ### Programming paradigm

 Procedural Programming and Object-Oriented Programming (OOP) represent two separate methodologies for coding, each with its unique approach to code organization and structure.
-For my project, which is a straightforward small to medium sized project - a task manager (To-Do-list) application.
+For my project, which is a straightforward small to medium-sized project - a task manager (To-do-list) application.
 I opted for the procedural programming method.
 This method emphasizes the creation of functions or procedures that manipulate data, making it suitable for a basic application.
 Additionally, at this stage in my education, I find procedural programming easier to grasp, as it employs a more linear method of programming.

 *<span style="color: blue;">[Back to Content](#content)</span>*